-- That the user has a home directory, - that home directory contains a .ssh/ directory and - the .ssh/ directory contains the public key just received in the authorized keys file if so, the user is authorized.
+- That the user has a home directory, - that home directory contains a .ssh/ directory and - the .ssh/ directory contains the public key just received in the authorized_keys file if so, the user is authorized.

-The SSH server on UNIX/Linux/etc after a successful authentication
+The SSH server on UNIX/Linux/etc after a succesful authentication

-After a successful incoming authentication, a new process runs as the just authenticated user.
+After a succesful incoming authentication, a new process runs as the just authenticated user.